LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

 coverImage: images/cover2-alexander-andrews.jpg
 ---

-I think it is an uncontroversial statement that to say testing is important in software development.
-Writing tests may not always be fun, but nothing is a sweet as that moment when a unit test catches a bug before your commit.
+I think it is an uncontroversial statement to say testing is important in software development.
+Writing tests may not always be fun, but nothing is a sweet as that moment when a unit test catches a bug before you deploy.

-In OpenFaaS we have tons of tests in each project, even the [`certifier`](https://github.com/openfaas/certifier) itself that runs a short suite of end-to-end tests. _But_, not all of our function templates have first class testing support.
+In OpenFaaS we have tons of tests in each project, even the [`certifier`](https://github.com/openfaas/certifier) itself runs a short suite of end-to-end tests. _But_, not all of our function templates have first class testing support.
 For Go, Node, and Java, this has already been added.
 For Go it is easy because there is a standard test command `go test`.
 For Node and Java we (or the community) have picked and optional default test command.
 Soon, we are going to do the same for Python.

 But what do you do in the mean time?
 Or, what if you have your own Python template and you want to add testing to it?
 In this post I am going to show you how to use  [`tox`](https://tox.readthedocs.io/en/latest/) and [`pytest`](https://docs.pytest.org/en/stable/) with any Python OpenFaaS template.